Atrophaneura priapus

-Atrophaneura priapus, the Priapus batwing or white-head batwing, is a swallowtail butterfly found in Burma, Malaysia, Sumatra, and Java.
-The subspecies A. p. hageni was named to honour Hermann August Hagen.
-It may be a full species.
+Atrophaneura priapus, the Priapus batwing or white-head batwing, is a swallowtail butterfly found in Indonesia.

 A. priapus is a large butterfly (11–14 cm wingspan).
 The forewings are black with the wing veins bordered by white.
 The hindwings are black and have a wavy margin.
 There is a broad, slightly yellowish white band on the hindwing.
 This band contains large black spots.
 In males there is a white area with red edge next to the body.
 The underside is similar to the upperside, but the white area is missing.
 The abdomen is yellow and black above.
 The head (hence the common name white-head batwing) and the underside of abdomen are white or yellow.
 The thorax is black.